yusungsim/dogbunnysolver/Readme.md

 i.e. run following command from the project top directory.
 `sbt run`
 3. Interpret the solution.
-Each line in the solution describes the puzzle state.
-Read each line, and move bunny or dog as the line says.
+Each line in the solution describes the puzzle state. (i.e. where bunnies and a dog is) Read each line, and move bunny or dog as the line says.

 # Concepts